 Marian Hollenbeck SEBS’26.

-A plant science major on the plant agriculture and horticulture track, with a minor in environmental and business economics, Hollenbeck has distinguished herself through academic achievement and hands-on experience.
-Hollenbeck maintains a 3.90 GPA and has earned multiple scholarships during her time at SEBS.
+A plant science major on the plant agriculture and horticulture track, with a minor in environmental and business economics, Hollenbeck has distinguished herself through academic achievement and hands-on experiences.
+Hollenbeck has maintained a 3.90 GPA and has earned multiple scholarships during her time at SEBS.
 She’s engaged in multiple internship experiences that reflect both the breadth and depth of her horticultural training, spanning hydroponic production, plant pest and disease identification and garden management.

 “I want to be at the crossover between traditional farming, plant science, business, modern technology, and environmental sustainability,” Hollenbeck said.
 “I am a strong believer that thinking about our food and where it comes from encourages people to make better decisions for their own health and the health of our planet.”